BurnyCoder/syri/src/browser-agent/README.md

-# Gmail Unsubscribe Agent
+# Web Agent

-This is an automated agent that helps you manage your Gmail inbox by either:
-- Unsubscribing from unwanted emails (default functionality)
-- Summarizing your most recent emails

-The agent uses Chrome browser automation and LLM-powered browsing to navigate through Gmail.
+This is a flexible, general-purpose web agent that can perform various tasks on the web based on user prompts.
+The agent uses Chrome browser automation and LLM-powered browsing to navigate and interact with websites.

 This project leverages browser-use and Anthropic Claude via Portkey API gateway using Langchain.

+## Features

+- Execute any web automation task specified by the user
+- Navigate websites, interact with elements, and extract information
+- Complete multi-step processes by breaking them down
+- Handle login forms, popups, and authentication when necessary
+- Log progress at each significant step

+## Example Use Cases

+- Unsubscribing from unwanted emails in Gmail
+- Summarizing emails in your inbox
+- Product research and price comparison
+- Filling out forms and applications
+- Data extraction from websites
+- Automated testing of web applications
+- Content creation and publishing

 ## Prerequisites